PdxCodeGuild/Full-Stack-Day-Class/notes/capstone-proposal.md

 Do some prototyping and research.
 1. Guidance _for you_.
 When you're working on the project, you can look at it and know what to do next.
-1. Safety check.
+1. Safety check that it meets the requirements below.
-I'll check you're meeting [the capstone requirements](/notes/capstone-intro.md#projectrequirements) and you can complete it in time.
 I am _not_ evaluating the business savvy of your project (although I'd be happy to give my two cents, if you ask).

+## Requirements

+Your capstone proposal must:

+* Follow the rubric
+* Describe a [MVP](/notes/capstone-mvp.md) that meets [the capstone requirements](/notes/capstone-intro.md#requirements)
+* Describe a project that you can finish in time

 ## Rubric

 Please address all of the following areas in your proposal **for just your MVP**.
 Even if you have grand dreams for working on your capstone full-time, _only_ write up the MVP here.

 ### Name

 Give your product or project a simple, short name.

 ### Product Overview

 What is your MVP web app going to do?
 How does a user interact with it on a high level?

 ### Specific Functionality

 Spend some time drawing out on paper mockups _every_ page of your MVP site.
 Annotate _every_ component of the interface _every_ action the user can take.